-Just a five-minute drive from Downtown Napa, the RiverPointe Napa Valley tiny-home resort is a fun and affordable alternative to a traditional hotel.
+Just a five-minute drive from Downtown Napa, the RiverPointe Napa Valley tiny-home resort offers a fun and affordable alternative to a traditional hotel.
 It features well-appointed studios and one-room cottages in adorable tiny homes, plus unexpected amenities like mini decks and a resort pool.

 Napa Valley Olive Oil Company, St. Helena

 This off-the-beaten-path institution has been operating in the same spot—inside an old barn on a St. Helena back street—since 1931.
 The Italian grocery and olive oil purveyor sells picnic-worthy cured meats, cheeses, and breads, along with 20 varieties of locally grown oils, each made with a different blend of olives.

 This waterfall is one of Napa Valley’s best-kept natural secrets.
 Set within the 177-acre Linda Falls preserve, the hike to the falls is a fairly easy 1.3-mile loop that showcases more than 130 species of native plants.
 It’s a lovely walk any time of year, but the falls are at their most impressive—rushing over the rocks for a 50-foot drop—during the winter rainy season.

 Let someone else plan the itinerary and do the driving on your next Napa tasting excursion by hopping aboard the Napa Valley Wine Trolley.
 Traveling via an open-air, San Francisco cable car–style trolley, this guided tour takes you to three wineries, and you’ll learn about the growing and winemaking processes as well as sample the finished product.